SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Low_Code_Apps/Tutorials/Tutorial_Apps_Grid.md

 1. Click *Edit* to open the Template Editor.

-1. Use the Template Editor to apply some styles to the grid blocks.
+1. Use the Template Editor to style the grid blocks.

    ![Styled grid](~/user-guide/images/StyledGrid.png)